The Overwhelmed Brain

 Whenever you judge someone or something for any reason, it is a part of you that hasn’t evolved in some way.
 I realize the word, “evolved” is a tad exaggerating, but look at it in the sense of evolving your consciousness to the point where you take full responsibility for what you think and how you feel.

 I’m not absolving anyone’s bad behavior here.
 I’m not saying there aren’t cruel people in the world that do awful things.
-But when you judge someone, you are responding from an emotional trigger that was set off and put you into an altered state of mind.
+But when you judge someone, you are responding to an emotional trigger that was set off and put you into an altered state of mind.

 When you are in an altered state of mind, you actually lose some of your good judgments and can make bad decisions.

-When you’re not triggered, you probably have good judgments like how to treat people, and knowing you need to pay your bills on time, and knowing you need to go to work or school, or whatever.
+When you’re not triggered, you probably have good judgments like how to treat people, knowing you need to pay your bills on time, and knowing you need to go to work or school, or whatever.
 Your good judgments exist because you are not triggered.

 But when you are triggered, bad judgment can kick in and you might do things you later regret.
 For example, if I saw someone attacking my girlfriend, I might get emotionally triggered and become altered in my mind enough to do something quite awful to the perpetrator.